 - Then go to Behaviour > Events > Top Events.
 The report shows you how many times collections with missing product listings were seen by site visitors:

 In our sample Shopify store, empty collection pages appear to be a major issue since they are seen more often than the “Bottoms” collection which in this case is linked in the main menu of the site...
 WITH PRODUCTS.

 This is pretty strong evidence that points to shoppers being led astray in their purchasing journey.
 However, all is not lost, empty pages can be hidden from Online Store Channel:

-A hidden collection will return server response “404 Not Found”, which will be a strong signal to Google not to send any visitors to it.
+A hidden collection will return server response “404 Not Found”, which will be a strong signal to Google not to send any visitors to it (learn how to find 404 pages with Google Analytics).
 As a supplemental test, it might be helpful to run a backlink report to see if any of those empty collections have inbound links from other sites.
 If you see that a collection gets inbound links, consider setting it to “301-redirect” to your homepage in order to regain link value passed by those external pages.